12.02.2026 18:30

 The incident came to light when a paper collector noticed the body in the trash and reported it to the police on January 24.

-After examining eight hours of security camera footage, three male suspects, two of whom were citizens of Uzbekistan, were identified.
+After examining eight hours of security camera footage, three male suspects, two of whom are citizens of Uzbekistan, were identified.